DripEmail/drip-ruby/README.md

 ## Authentication

-For private integrations, you may use your personal API key (found [here](https://www.getdrip.com/user/edit)) via the `api_key` setting:
+For private integrations, you may use your personal API Token (found [here](https://www.getdrip.com/user/edit)) via the `api_key` setting:

 ```ruby